ist356/assignment-05-kelsey-frenette/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I'm having trouble with the load code because when I run the debuger in it it says there is no survey_combined cache folder but I'm not sure where in transform that needs to be fixed.
+I also want to be able to change how the table is viewed in streamlit but i'm not sure how to order the code or if that is even possible.
+The load code is the hardest for me because I can't really transcribe it so I don't really know what it's doing.